 Pier Partner Program

-Even a minor injury, such as a simple hook in the mouth, can pose a risk to a sea turtle.
-In an effort to help educate local anglers, the Aquarium has begun partnering with local piers in the Pier Partner Program.
-The six local piers, (Buckroe Fishing Pier, Little Island Fishing Pier, Lynnhaven Fishing Pier, Ocean View Fishing Pier, Sea Gull Fishing Pier, and Virginia Beach Fishing Pier), have signage, and pier managers have been trained in what to do if a sea turtle has been hooked.
-Once hooked, Pier Partners call the Stranding Response Program and team members are dispatched to begin rehabilitation for the turtle.
+Even a minor injury, such as a small hook in the mouth, can pose a risk to a sea turtle.
+In an effort to help educate local anglers and provide quality medical care for turtles, the Aquarium is partnering with local piers in the Virginia Aquarium Pier Partner Program.
+The four local piers – Buckroe Fishing Pier, Little Island Fishing Pier, Ocean View Fishing Pier, and Virginia Beach Fishing Pier – have signage, recovery gear and pier staff who are willing to assist when a hooked sea turtle is reported.
+When a hooking occurs, anglers or pier staff call the Stranding Response Program and team members are dispatched to begin triage and medical care for the turtle.
+Turtles with no complications or additional hooks can often be released within 24 hours.
+When hook removal required advanced medical intervention or turtles are otherwise compromised they are released back into the ocean when they are healthy which can be days to months.